Nearly 5,000 healthcare workers to be vaccinated this weekend

 There has been a total of 3,931 Covid-19 related deaths in Ireland to date.

-The number of patients in hospital with Covid-19 on Saturday was 898 while 171 Covid-19 patients were in intensive care units. – PA
+The number of patients in hospital with Covid-19 on Saturday was 898 while 171 Covid-19 patients were in intensive care units. – Additional reporting: PA